BRIEF-Intesa Sanpaolo, UniCredit and Pirelli say reports of sale of Prelios stake "inaccurate"

-June 28 Intesa Sanpaolo, UniCredit and Pirelli say in a joint statement:
+June 28 (Reuters) - Intesa Sanpaolo, UniCredit and Pirelli say in a joint statement:

 * reports of sale of their stake in Prelios "inaccurate", matter under discussion but neither concrete nor certain